-- Enabling the Library to provide a balanced collection of resources that provide for the educational, informational, recreational and cultural needs of the people served by the Library - To identify the strengths and weaknesses of the collection as a whole, and to redress any weaknesses and to continue to build on strengths - To act as a guideline for future collection building
+- to enable the Library to develop a balanced collection of resources that provide for the educational, informational, recreational, and cultural needs of the people served by the Library. - To identify the strengths and weaknesses of the collection, and to resolve any weaknesses and to continue to build on strengths - To act as a guideline for future collection building

-2. Definitions
+2 Definitions

-Collection DevelopmentCollection Development is based on ongoing assessments of the information needs of library clientele, usage statistic analysis, and demographic projections.Selection criteriaCriteria used in the selection of items for the library collection.
+Collection Development Collection Development is based on ongoing assessments of the information needs of library clientele, usage statistic analysis, and demographic projections.
+Selection criteria Criteria used in the selection of items for the library collection

-3. Background/legislative requirements
+3 Background/legislative requirements

 The Clarence Regional Library provides library services for the people of Clarence Valley Council and Bellingen Shire Council.
-Seven branch libraries and a mobile library serve these communities.
-The branch libraries are situated at Grafton, Maclean, Yamba, Iluka, Bellingen

-Urunga, and Dorrigo.
+Seven libraries and a mobile library serve these communities.
+The libraries are situated at Grafton, Maclean, Yamba, Iluka, Bellingen, Urunga, and Dorrigo.
 The mobile library operates within Clarence Valley Council area.

 Regional Services are located within the Sir Earle Page Library and Education Centre at Grafton and is headed by the Regional Librarian.
 All centralised tasks such as acquisitions, accessions, cataloguing, ILLs, reference and rotation of stock are carried out at Regional Services and then are delivered to other libraries via couriers.
-Rotated stock includes adult and junior fiction, talking books, large print books and junior easies.
-This rotation allows our branches to have an injection of new books at regular intervals, additional to newly acquired stock.
+Rotated stock includes adult and junior fiction, adult non-fiction, talking books, large print books and junior easies.
+This rotation allows our libraries to have an injection of new books at regular intervals, additional to newly acquired stock.